 The research yielded a brand and communications strategy that focuses on product quality and best-in-class post-sales service, with cost taking a back-seat as a less important USP to CSS’s core customer base.

 The improved marketing assets and communications strategy that came with the rebrand have increased new business generation and raised the company’s profile within its target industries.

-“For this challenging project, Joe at CAPEX brought us all together.
-His professionalism and guidance ensured that our rebrand and new website build was a success.”
+“For this challenging project, Joe and the team at CAPEX brought us all together.
+Their professionalism and guidance ensured that our rebrand and new website build was a success.”

 – Raman Yahaya, Managing Director, CSS Fire Vehicles

 “CAPEX have been great to work with and Joe is professional and very helpful.
 He provided a lot of useful ideas to help shape and deliver our rebranding project.”